murkl/arch-os/docs/README.md

 1. **On your own machine** it fetches the latest image, verifies its checksum and writes it to a USB device you pick.
    ([Ventoy](https://www.ventoy.net) or `dd` work just as well.)
-2. **Boot the target machine from that device.** The installer starts on its own — no keymap or network step first.
+2. **Boot the target machine from that device.** It starts on its own and asks what to do — install, or repair a system already on a disk.
+No keymap or network step first.
 3. **Answer the questions.** Every answer is saved as it is given, so an interrupted run picks up where it left off.

-On a stock [Arch Linux ISO](https://archlinux.org/download/) the same command starts an installation instead: it fetches the latest release, unpacks it and runs it. `MODE=install|create` picks a half by hand, `DEBUG=true` keeps both off the hardware.
+On a stock [Arch Linux ISO](https://archlinux.org/download/) the same command puts you at the same question instead: it fetches the latest release, unpacks it and runs it. `MODE=install|create` picks a half by hand, `DEBUG=true` keeps both off the hardware.

 <p><img src="./screenshots/setup.png" width="820"></p>